How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 Who this is for: Operators, agencies, and consultants at $50K–$120K/month who feel “busy without strategic progress,” set big annual goals that drift by March, and juggle too many initiatives with no clear quarterly focus.

-The Quarterly Planning Problem: Annual-only planning creates abstraction, monthly-only planning creates tactical myopia, and 68% of $50K+ businesses report execution without strategy, wasting roughly 260 focused hours per quarter on fragmented work.
+The quarterly planning problem: Annual-only planning creates abstraction, monthly-only planning creates tactical myopia, and 68% of $50K+ businesses report execution without strategy, wasting roughly 260 focused hours per quarter on fragmented work.

 What you’ll learn: A one-day 90-Day Focus System built around a Quarterly Planning System, including pre-session data prep, a 6-hour Quarterly Planning Session with four phases, a 3–5 Goal Selection Framework, Strategy Design Worksheet, 13-Week Execution Plan, and Monthly Milestone Tracker.